 Confirmation candidates should be in at least the eighth grade and currently enrolled in the Basilica’s Religious Education Program (PREP), or in the Basilica School.
 High School candidates must be participants in the Basilica Youth Ministry program.
 College-age students and adults are welcome to participate in the Confirmation process through participation in Campus Ministry or the RCIA process.

 The preparation process for Confirmation consists of six (6) sessions in which the candidates strengthen their faith and learn the scriptures, symbols, and effects of the Sacrament of Confirmation.
 Candidates also participate in a retreat and are encouraged to complete service to the Church.
-Check back for Sacramental Calendar 2017-18.
-The Sacrament of Confirmation is scheduled for January 19, 2018 at 7:00 pm with Bishop Noonan.
+Here are the Sacramental Prep Schedule 2017-18 in English and Spanish.

 For 8th through 12th graders, parents are required to participate with their students.
 Parents are the first teachers of the faith, and the Church assists them in this mission.
 At Baptism, parents accepted the responsibility of training their children in the practice of the faith, so participation in the sacramental preparation program helps parents in living out this promise.